kbelisar/ggcorset/README.md

 <img width="700" height="450" src="https://github.com/kbelisar/ggcorset/blob/main/visualizations/example_corset_plot_github_faceted.png">
 </p>

+## New GitHub-Exclusive Features v0.3.5

+Different faceting styles to allow for more customization via the `facet_design` argument.
+The default is "original".
+The "line" option visualizes all individual trajectories in the background of each faceted corset using a soft grey (or other colour as specified by `line_fill`).
+More features to come in later releases.

 ## New Features for v0.3.0

 Optional 'eyelets' (first added in version 0.2.0), now include different eyelet types in this new release.
 Specifically, the standard error mean (SEM) or 1 standard deviation above and below the mean can be visualized, by specifying either "SE" or "SD", respectively.